kojoawesome/dawn-validator-bot/README.md

 - Select: 2
 # Notes
 - Run this bot, and it will update your referrer code to my invite code if you don't have one.
-- This bot have delay every 5 minutes.
+- This bot have delay every 500 seconds.
 - You can just run this bot at your own risk, I'm not responsible for any loss or damage caused by this bot.
 This bot is for educational purposes only.